Strong Dark Matter Self-interactions Diversify Halo Populations within and surrounding the Milky Way: Halos in the Core-collapse and Core-formation Phases

 \subsubsection{Benchmark Core-forming LMC Halo}

 The LMC analog halo in our SIDM simulation, which has a mass of $\sim 10^{11}~\msun$, has formed a prominent $\mathcal{O}(\mathrm{kpc})$ core by $z=0$.
 Given this mass, our analytic effective cross section model described in Section~\ref{sec:sidm_identification} predicts a core-collapse timescale of $t_{\rm c} \approx 2\times 10^3~\Gyr$.
 Hence, the LMC analog is expected to reside well within the core-forming phase.
-Note that we do not attempt to compare our LMC analog's predicted density profile to observations; although the LMC is relatively well-observed, inferring its inner-kpc DM distribution is challenging because of its proximity and central bar.
+Note that we do not attempt to compare our LMC analog's predicted density profile to observations; although the LMC is relatively well observed, inferring its inner kiloparsec DM distribution is challenging because of its proximity and central bar.

-We match LMC analog halos in our CDM and SIDM simulations based on their orbital and $V_{\rm max}$ evolution histories, which are illustrated in the bottom-left and bottom-middle panels of Figure~\ref{fig:bmlmc}.
-We observe that the LMC accreted into the MW at $z\sim 0.2$, or $\sim 1~\mathrm{Gyr}$ ago---consistent with the LMC's inferred infall time based on proper motion measurements (e.g., \citealt{Kallivayalil13010832})---coinciding with the peak in its $V_{\rm max}$ history before it begins to be tidally stripped by the MW.
+We match LMC analog halos in our CDM and SIDM simulations based on their orbital and $V_{\rm max}$ evolution histories, which are illustrated in the bottom left and bottom middle panels of Figure~\ref{fig:bmlmc}.
+We observe that the LMC accreted into the MW at $z\sim 0.2$, or $\sim 1~\mathrm{Gyr}$ ago---consistent with the LMC's inferred infall time based on proper-motion measurements (e.g., \citealt{Kallivayalil13010832})---coinciding with the peak in its $V_{\rm max}$ history before it begins to be tidally stripped by the MW.